-Having a good air conditioner or fan is not something you can afford to do without setting your home office.
+Having a good air conditioner or fan is not something you can afford to ignore when setting up your home office.
 Nigeria is naturally hot; keeping yourself inside heavy heat will not help your productivity.

 Try to get a good air conditioner, maybe 1 or 1.5 horsepower, to give your home office a comfortable ambiance.
 An AC’s cost ranges from 100k to 150,000, which doesn’t seem too much for the comfort you will enjoy.
 Plus, it is your home; you get to enjoy it for your everyday actives, down to when you go to bed.

 Meanwhile, if you are just starting out and are terribly on a low budget, it is okay if you settle for either a ceiling fan or standing fan, depending on how you like it.
 If you are going for a ceiling fan, try and go for the giant ones.
 They should cost just N5,000 or so.
 Meanwhile, if you are going for the standing fan, I don’t think the size really matters.
 Another room conditional you can get a trial is the home cooler Fan and the likes.